Uniswap/docs/versioned_docs/version-V3/guides/providing-liquidity/collect-fees.md

 ## Sending Fees To The Calling Address

+This internal helper function sends any tokens, in the form of fees or position tokens, to the owner of an NFT.

-This internal function takes the fees due amounts, which were previously populated in the last function, as arguments to `safeTransfer` which sends the fees which were previously collected to our contract to `owner`.
+in `_sendToOwner` we pass the amounts of fees due, previously populated in the last function, as arguments to `safeTransfer` which transfers the fees to `owner`.

 ```solidity
     /// @notice Transfers funds to owner of NFT